Buy online or call us Free on 0800 515 3810800 515 381

 New course well attended

 About 75 landlords and property managers attended the first course offered by the AGO where they were taught how to look out for signs of illegal activity being carried out in their properties, drug running, drug growing (a thriving business) and prostitution are all rife in some areas of the City and many citizens groups say the problem is exacerbated by absent landlords.
-The landlords were also reminded that not running tenant criminal background checks could affect any property insurance claims if damage caused by criminal activity occurred.
+The landlords were also reminded that not running tenant criminal background checks could affect any landlord insurance claims if damage caused by criminal activity occurred.

 Course not compulsory but…